KateChantha/react-redux-auth-testing/README.md

 - By adding initialState as a props in Root.js
 - Now, in CommentList.test.js, we can make used of initialState property to mock the comments data

+## Integration Tests
+##### ROADBLOCK: axios is not able to make a network request
+- due to axios the is in side JSDom not in the real browser.
+We can solve this issue by using 'moxios' to fake out a request that to trick axios that the request is successfully be issued.
+- import moxios in src/__tests__/integration.test.js

 ## Redux
 #### [Defining mapDispatchToProps As An Object](https://react-redux.js.org/using-react-redux/connect-mapdispatch#defining-mapdispatchtoprops-as-an-object)